rust-stuco/lectures/week8/ownership_p2.md

 # The Catch

 Getting code to compile is one thing.
-Understanding why is another.
+Understanding why is another...

 * Sometimes we follow the rules blindly
-    * Missing the principles, repeating mistakes
+    * When we break the rules, we may not fully understand why it is a problem
 * The compiler can be overly cautious
     * Rejects code that seems safe
     * Makes us prove safety, even when we "know" it's safe